How to free range your chickens: pros, cons and what setting works best?

 - Be aware: foraging provides a supplement.
 You should still provide the usual chicken feed.
 You'll find, though, that your free-ranging flock eats less of it, having filled up on bugs and greenery.

-What nutrients does free ranging add to the diet?
+What nutrients do commonly available flowers add to the diet?
+Watch this video...

 We know from various scientific studies (e.g. 2, 3) that chickens raised on pasture, able to forage for a variety of plants and "meat" (in the shape of insects, frogs and the occasional mouse), supplemented by fruits and veg, are provided with...